PaulWheatcroft/8MegStickRecords/README.md

 - HTML5
 - CSS3
+- Jquery

 ### Frameworks, Libraries & Programs Used

 - [Bootstrap](https://getbootstrap.com/) 4.4.1: Bootstrap was used to assist with the framework build and responsiveness of the website
 - [Google Fonts](https://fonts.google.com/): Google fonts were used to import the 'Noto Sans', 'Noto Sans TC' and 'Monoton' font into the style.css file which is used on all pages throughout the project
 - [Font Awesome](https://fontawesome.com/): Font Awesome was used on all pages throughout the website for social media icons
-- [jQuery](https://jquery.com/): jQuery came with Bootstrap to make the navbar responsive
+- [jQuery](https://jquery.com/): used to display the releases catalogue within the index.html file
 - [JavaScript](https://www.javascript.com/): A small JavaScript program was used to facility the artist galleries
+- [JSON](https://www.json.org/json-en.html): The releases catalogue is held in JSON
 - [Git](https://git-scm.com/): Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub
 - [Gitpod](https://www.gitpod.io/): Gitpod was used as the development environment
 - [GitHub](https://github.com/): GitHub is used to store the projects code after being pushed from Git